 — The New York Times

-Kresge is a NYC-based dance artist, writer, and teacher.
+Cori Kresge is an NYC-based dance artist, writer, and teacher.
 She graduated from SUNY Purchase with a BFA in dance and has been a member of the Merce Cunningham Repertory Understudy Group, José Navas/Compagnie Flak, and Stephen Petronio Company.
 Kresge collaborates and performs with various artists including Rashaun Mitchell+Silas Riener, Rebecca Lazier, Hanna Novak, Xavier Cha, Esmé Boyce, Sarah Skaggs, Wendy Osserman, Bill Young, Liz Magic Laser, School for Poetic Computation, and filmmakers Zuzka Kurtz, Alla Kovgan, and Charles Atlas.
 She won the 2019 No, Dear/Small Anchor Press chapbook contest for her debut poetry collection, isn’t devotion.
 Her second collection of poems, Combustion Suite, is dedicated to the choreography of Wendy Osserman; published by Bored Wolves, 2023.
 She teaches dance at various institutions and is a certified Zero Balancing bodyworker and licensed massage therapist.
 She has danced with Wendy Osserman Dance Company since 2003.

 Emily Vetsch (Current)